 We've covered general myths surrounding wisdom teeth, but what about wisdom teeth removal?
 A few of the most common removal myths are:

-- Impacted teeth don't need removal: Wisdom teeth impaction causes some people significant pain, and others have no pain.
+Impacted teeth don't need removal: Impacted wisdom teeth can cause some people significant pain, and others have no pain.
 An impacted tooth can result in cysts, infection or damage to surrounding teeth even when no pain is present initially.
 We can examine the tooth to determine whether the impacted tooth is a concern.

-- You'll definitely get a dry socket: Dry sockets can occur with any tooth extraction, but there's only a 2% to 5% risk.
+You'll definitely get a dry socket: Dry sockets can occur with any tooth removal, but there's only a 2% to 5% risk.
 Chances are, you won't experience a dry socket, and if you do, we'll take care of it quickly.

-- Removal is required for orthodontic work: For most orthodontist procedures, you won't need to remove your third molars.
+Removal is required for orthodontic work: For most orthodontist dentistry, you won't need to remove your third molars.
 The one exception to the rule is if you're experiencing teeth shifting or resorption.
 In this case, molar removal may be necessary.

-- Waiting for extraction is best: When you wait longer to extract wisdom teeth, they're allowed to grow, and the bone hardens.
+Waiting for removal is best: When you wait longer to extract wisdom teeth, they're allowed to grow, and the bone hardens.
 If removed early on, when you're younger, the bone is softer, and the surrounding structures are less likely to experience damage during removal.

 If you do experience a dry socket, we'll often ask you into our office to redress the area and help it heal.
 A general rule of thumb is that pain should subside each day after an extraction.
 If pain worsens or remains the same, you may have a dry socket.

 Almost every area of wisdom teeth, from growth to removal and recovery, are filled with myths.
-The following myths all involve recovering from extraction, and they include:
+The following myths all involve recovering from extractions, and they include:

 Recovering from wisdom tooth removal requires diligence for the first few days.
 However, if you follow the facts above, you'll lower your risk of dry socket and complications after extraction.
 The swelling should subside within a few days, and you can go back to a relatively normal routine.